 Warning: Group Policy is not a one size fits all.
 Every Active Directory environment is different and there is no cookie cutter solution for group policy.
 These best practices have worked well for environments I have managed, but may not work for yours.
 It is best to plan and test any changes to group policy before rolling it out to all systems.
 One small change could lead to major issues and impact critical business services.

 I do recommend reading them all as some may not make sense without further reading.

 1. Do Not Modify the Default Domain Policy

 This GPO should only be used for account policies settings, password policy, account lockout policy, and Kerberos policy.
 Any other settings should be put into a separate GPO.
 The Default Domain Policy is set at the domain level so all users and computers get this policy.
 The Default Domain Policy is linked to the root of the domain.

 2. Do Not Modify the Default Domain Controller Policy

-This GPO should only contain User Rights Assignment Policy and Audit Policy.
+This GPO should only contain the User Rights Assignment Policy and Audit Policy.
 Any other settings to the Domain Controllers should be set in a separate GPO.

 3. Good OU Structure Will Make Your Job 10x Easier

 Example OU design:

-Putting users and computer in separate OUs makes it easier to apply computer policies to all the computer and user policies to only the users.
+Putting users and computers in separate OUs makes it easier to apply computer policies to all the computer and user policies to only the users.